NikhilShankar/SyncedIn/go-runner/README.md

 ## Customization

+### Modifying the Embedded Docker Compose

+To change the docker-compose configuration that's embedded in the executable:

+1. Edit `docker-compose.yml` in your source directory
+2. Rebuild the executable using `build.bat` or `build.sh`
+3. The new docker-compose configuration will be embedded in the new .exe

+### Changing Docker Compose Behavior

-You can modify the `runDockerCompose()` function to change the docker-compose behavior:
+You can modify the `runDockerCompose()` function to change behavior:

 ```go
 // Example: Run docker-compose with different flags